Vireo olivaceus olivaceus

 Documentation: Specimen: UNSM ZM6782, 22 May 1900 Monroe Canyon, Sioux Co.

-Taxonomy: A split of nine Central and South American subspecies (Chesser et al 2018, Gill and Donsker 2017) and their allocation to a newly erected species Chivi Vireo (V. chivi) leaves Red-eyed Vireo (V. olivaceus) of Canada and east central and eastern USA monotypic.
+Taxonomy: The allocation of nine Central and South American subspecies (Chesser et al 2018) to a newly erected species Chivi Vireo (V. chivi) leaves Red-eyed Vireo (V. olivaceus) of Canada and east central and eastern USA monotypic.

 Nebraska birds are olivaceus.